LoganWolfe/Peer-Evaluator/README.md

 This is a web application that streamlines the collection, collation, and analysis of peer evaluations.
 It is important to note that this was not a solo project, but a collaboration between five members (found below).

-*This project was independently completed and submitted for credit at Ohio State University.*
+*This project completed and submitted as a group for credit at Ohio State University.*
 Thus, I am unable to publicly post the code.
 However, **I will happily review the code privately**.

 I (Logan Wolfe) am responsible for the Group and Roster models, controllers, views, forms, routes, db tables, etc.